BDX-town/Akkoma/docs/docs/configuration/cheatsheet.md

 - This MRF Policy is always enabled, if you want to disable it you have to set empty lists

 #### :mrf_reject_newly_created_account_notes
-Rejects posts of users, whose accounts are more recent than the configured time (in seconds).
+After initially encountering an user, all their posts will be rejected for the configured time (in seconds).
 Only drops posts.
 Follows, reposts, etc. are not effected.

 * `age`: Time below which to reject (in seconds)